psudo-dev/origamid-projeto-bikcraft/README.md

 ### Comments

-While I was doing the HTML and CSS for Beginners course, I also did Origamid's [UI for Beginners](https://www.origamid.com/curso/ui-para-iniciantes/) course, [Flexbox](https://www.origamid.com/curso/flexbox/), [Grid](https://www.origamid.com/curso/css-grid/) and [Tailwind CSS](https://www.origamid.com/curso/tailwind-css/) courses.
+While I was doing the HTML and CSS for Beginners course, I also did Origamid's [UI for Beginners](https://www.origamid.com/curso/ui-para-iniciantes/), [Flexbox](https://www.origamid.com/curso/flexbox/), [Grid](https://www.origamid.com/curso/css-grid/) and [Tailwind CSS](https://www.origamid.com/curso/tailwind-css/) courses.

 I have a Design background so I already wanted to learn how to use Figma, not to get too dependent on it, but to be able to create my own designs and layouts if necessary - or customize existing ones.